long term side effects of radiation to the spine

 Proton Therapy vs X-ray/IMRT for Tumors Near The Spine

 Proton therapy delivers less radiation to the lungs and other nearby organs than X-ray radiation.
 These images show the areas around the spine exposed to radiation during treatment.
-Where standard X-ray treatment releases radiation from the moment it penetrates the skin and all the way through to the other side of the tumor, proton therapy deposits radiation directly into the tumor without exiting through surrounding healthy issue.
+Where standard X-ray treatment releases radiation from the moment it penetrates the skin and all the way through to the other side of the tumor, proton therapy deposits radiation directly into the tumor without exiting through surrounding healthy tissue.

 Benefits of Proton Therapy for Tumors Near The Spine